Preventing fraud by matching data with other organisations

 - Personal Budget (Direct Payments)

-The Cabinet Office carries out the NFI data matching exercise under its powers in Part 6 of the Local Audit and Accountability Act 2014.
-It does not require the consent of the individuals concerned.
-Data is securely managed throughout the process and data matching is subject to a Code of Practice.
+Part 6 of the Local Audit and Accountability Act 2014 allows the Cabinet Office to carry out data matching.
+It does not need the consent of the individuals concerned.
+Data is processed securely and subject to a Code of Practice.

 Head of NFI